L-P/Ivan/README.md

 The images in the [`assets`](./assets) folder can be changed if you wish to customize your background or your icons.
-The [`config.json`](./assets/config.json) file contains all positions and definitions of the available items and locations.
+The [`config.json`](./assets/config.json) file contains all positions and definitions of the available items and locations, it also contains keybinds.